skiphansen/panog2_ldr/README.md

 I use an OpenWRT based router and it provides this service.

 If your router doesn't provide DNS for local clients you will need to use determine the Pano's IP address manually.
-Most routers will have some way of viewing active DHCP leases.
+All routers should have some way of viewing active DHCP leases.

 ## Installation using a JTAG programmer